janikvonrotz/janikvonrotz.ch/content/post/2018-11-16-raspberry-pi-thermometer-that-connects-everywhere-via-gsm.md

  - electronics
  - graphql
  - react
+images:
-image: /images/Project Lorauna/raspberry pi model 3.png
+ - /images/Project Lorauna/raspberry pi model 3.jpg
 ---

 This tutorial is about how to build an online accessible thermometer using the Raspberry Pi 3 B-model.